miohtama/jquery-interdependencies/README.rst

 * Handle nested decision trees

-* Handle list values and multi-value comparisons
+* Handle list values and multi-value comparisons (any of compared values, none of compared values)

+* Independent of any backend code or HTML structure - you can use jQuery Interdependencies with any form library

 * Based on jQuery, compatible down to version jQuery 1.4

+* API documentation

+* Eager and robust error checking detects mistakes early on

+* Crafted with the state of the art Javascript practices, from Finland with love

 Demos
 ------